samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 Numeric Ranges are either decimal or hexadecimal as determined by conditions of query.

-      If query type is "A" ranges are set to decimal.
+* If query type is "A" ranges are set to decimal.

-      If query type is "AAAA" ranges are set to hexadecimal.
+* If query type is "AAAA" ranges are set to hexadecimal.

-      If query type is PTR or CNAME the RR owner is used to determine decimal or hexadecimal.
+* If query type is PTR or CNAME the RR owner is used to determine decimal or hexadecimal.

-         If RR owner ends in ".ip6.arpa." ranges are set to hexadecimal.
+** If RR owner ends in ".ip6.arpa.", ranges are set to hexadecimal.

-         If RR owner does _not_ end in ".ip6.arpa." ranges are set to decimal.
+** If RR owner does not end in ".ip6.arpa.", ranges are set to decimal.

 The square bracket characters, "\[" and "]", are reserved to enclose a range specification and MUST NOT appear anywhere outside of a range